insect-morphology/Manual/Sections/Upload-initial-ontology-as-GitHub-repository.md

 ### Fork the "placeholder repository" hosted at [insect-morphology](https://github.com/insect-morphology)

-Go to `https://github.com/insect-morphology/abbreviation_for_your_ontology` and press the Fork button on the top right corner within the repository.
+Go to `https://github.com/insect-morphology/abbreviation_for_your_ontology` and press the "Fork" button on the top right corner within the repository.
 This creates a copy of this repository into your user's profile, so that the newly created ontology files can be uploaded there.

 ![GitHub Fork](https://github.com/insect-morphology/Manual/blob/main/img/GitHubFork.png)